 - Fund only expenditures that are eligible CDBG activities, address disaster-related needs directly related to the approved natural disaster, and meet at least one of the national CDBG objectives. - Document that all program activities meet a national objective, address disaster-related needs, and are eligible activities. - Document all program costs and maintain supporting documentation for all administration costs incurred and activities undertaken. - Develop a monitoring policy that will outline the activities that will be monitored and the compliance parameters for each activity, including frequency of the monitoring activities.
 The County envisions that it will monitor project activities no less than quarterly to ensure compliance and timely expenditure of funds.
 We anticipate that monitoring activities will include project and applicant file review, as well as on-site visits to projects.
-The County will utilize resources including written monitoring and technical assistance guidelines, checklists, and policies and procedures that will be developed specifically for the CDBG-DR program activitiesselected for implementation, using existing CDBG resources and HUD's Disaster Recovery Monitoring Checklist as a template for their creation. - Build monitoring and compliance requirements into all contracts executed with vendors, professional services, and construction contractors.
+The County will utilize resources including written monitoring and technical assistance guidelines, checklists, and policies and procedures that will be developed specifically for the CDBG-DR program activities selected for implementation, using existing CDBG resources and HUD's Disaster Recovery Monitoring Checklist as a template for their creation. - Build monitoring and compliance requirements into all contracts executed with vendors, professional services, and construction contractors.
 Vendors will be required to submit project performance reports, financial status reports, and documented requests for reimbursement/invoicing for the duration of contract periods. - Provide a quality assurance (QA) / quality control (QC) function for internal checks-and-balances, including random sample file audits as a self-check.
-This will include source documentation file audits conducted monthly by Department of Community Development staff, as a first-level internal check. - Use the HUD-provided DRGR contracts management system and upload all quarterly performance reports (QPR) to that system.
+This will include source documentation file audits conducted monthly by Department of Community Development staff, as a first-level internal check. - Utilize independent, external auditing services for the SFHRP to conduct assurance audits to evaluate the following items: - 1.
+Internal controls and compliance with legislation, regulations, standards, policies, processes, procedures, action plans, and contracts - 2.
+Achievement of program objectives - 3.
+Reliability and integrity of financial and operational information - 4.
+Effectiveness and efficiency of program operations - 5.
+Safeguarding of assets - Use the HUD-provided DRGR contracts management system and upload all quarterly performance reports (QPR) to that system.
 The County will develop QPRs that will be submitted to HUD no later than 30 days following the end of each quarter after grant award, and continuing until all funds have been expended and all expenditures have been reported.
-Each quarterly report will include information about the uses of funds during the applicable quarter including (but not limited to) the project name, activity, location, and national objective; funds budgeted obligated, drawn down, and expended; the funding source and total amount of any non-CDBG Disaster Recovery funds to be expended on each activity; beginning and completion dates of activities; achieved performance outcomes; and the race and ethnic status of persons assisted under direct-benefit activities.
-The County will also post the submitted Quarterly reports to its official website. - Enter its Action Plan for Disaster Recovery, including performance measures, into HUD's DRGR system.
+Each quarterly report will include information about the uses of funds during the applicable quarter including (but not limited to) the project name, activity, location, and national objective; funds budgeted obligated, drawn down, and expended; the funding source and total amount of any non-CDBG Disaster Recovery funds to be expended on each activity; beginning and completion dates of activities; achieved performance outcomes; and the race and ethnic status of persons assisted under directbenefit activities.
+The County will also post the submitted Quarterly reports to its official website.

+- Enter its Action Plan for Disaster Recovery, including performance measures, into HUD's DRGR system.
 As more detailed information about uses of funds is identified by the County, it will enter such detail into DRGR. - Develop and implement corrective actions if any weaknesses are identified during monitoring activities.